isgsa/isgsa.github.io/docs/resources/orientation.md

 Gates Hall houses both the Computer Science and Information Science departments.
 Below is some information specific to Gates.

 ### Wifi
 Use eduroam instead of RedRover whenever you can. eduroam is more secure, and as a bonus you automatically get internet at many universities across the world (especially in Europe).
 Just log on with "[NetID]@cornell.edu" as your username and your NetID password.
 Warning: free Internet usage for students is capped at 100GB.
-After those 100GB, you'll have to pay for your usage.
+After that 100GB, you'll have to pay for your usage.
 This does not apply to machines plugged into the CS network (i.e. your desktop, or also your laptop when using a wired connection in Gates), so you should largely be fine.

 ### Software
 Cornell offers lots of productivity software either for free or with large discounts.
 In particular, you can get a free [Microsoft Office 365](https://it.cornell.edu/software-licensing/microsoft-office-students) license.